wbzyl/fortunes-module/README.md

     git add .
     git commit -m "ready for production"

-And finally publis it:
+And finally publish it:

-    npm publish
+    npm publish .